AdobeDocs/destination-sdk.en/help/oauth-authentication.md

 ## Overview

-Adobe Experience Platform supports various forms of authentication, which allow it to connect to destinations.
-Use Destination SDK to allow Adobe Experience Platform to connect to your destination using the [OAuth2 authentication framework](https://tools.ietf.org/html/rfc6749).
+Use Destination SDK to allow Adobe Experience Platform to connect to your destination by using the [OAuth2 authentication framework](https://tools.ietf.org/html/rfc6749).

 This page describes the various OAuth2 authentication flows supported by Destination SDK, and provides instructions to set up OAuth2 authentication for your destination.

-## How to add OAuth2 details to your Destination configuration
+## How to add OAuth2 details to your destination configuration

 ### Prerequisites in your system

-First, you must create an app in your system for Adobe Experience Platform.
+As a first, you must create an app in your system for Adobe Experience Platform.
 This app will generate a client ID and client secret that users will use to authenticate from Experience Platform to your destination.
-In your system, you need to set up Adobe's OAuth2 redirect/callback URL.
+As part of this configuration in your system, you need to set up Adobe's OAuth2 redirect/callback URL.

 >[!IMPORTANT]
 >
->The step to create an app for Adobe Experience Platform in your system is required only for the [Oauth2 with Authorization Code](/help/oauth-authentication.md#authorization-code) grant type .
-For other the other grant types, you can skip this step.
+>The step to register a redirect/callback URL for Adobe Experience Platform in your system is required only for the [Oauth2 with Authorization Code](/help/oauth-authentication.md#authorization-code) grant type.
+For the other grant types, you can skip this step.

 Redirect/callback URL | Environment |
 ---------|----------|